cooperdk/YAPO-e-plus/README.md

   For now, they are in each scene's folder under videos/media/scenes.
 They will be displayed on the scene detail view in the next update.

 - Layout change.
   An update to Bootstrap and a new, darker design for YAPO.
+Bootstrap 4 will be implemented later.

-- Ready for focused actor photo searching (Google)
+- Ready for focused actor photo searching (Google), feature to be added later.

 - Exclusions now available for scene tags, actor tags and websites.
   You can now enter any words that shouldn't trigger a website or actor tag, a website or it's aliases.